Sigma (DJs): 2013–2015: Breakthrough and Life

-2016–present: Hope
+2016- Hope

 On 11 March 2016, Sigma released their first single of their upcoming second studio album entitled "Nightingale".
 The music video to this song was their first video to be recorded in VR.
 On 20 May 2016, Sigma released their next single "Cry" which saw them collaborate with multiple Brit Award winners Take That.
 The song featured on the group's eighth studio album Wonderland.
 On 4 November 2016, Sigma released their most commercially successful single since Life, in the form of "Find Me", which featured vocals from British singer Birdy.
 The song has been certified Silver in the UK.
 Almost a year later, Sigma released "Forever", the fourth single from their upcoming album, which features Quavo and Sebastian Kole and was released on 20 October 2017.
 Two months later, a remix version of the song was released which featured additional vocals from Tinie Tempah and Yxng Bane.
 On 15 June 2018, Sigma released "Anywhere" as the fifth single from their upcoming second album.
 On 12 July, Sigma released a reworked version of Nelly and Kelly Rowland's 2002 single "Dilemma".

 Sigma performed a European tour with grime artist NAHLI.

 On 12 June 2020, Sigma released the single "High on You" in collaboration with British singer-songwriter John Newman.

 Sigma released their long-awaited second studio album, Hope, on 17 June 2022.

+2025–present Day One

+In October 2025, the Leeds-based drum and bass DJ and producer duo released their fourth studio album, "Day One", under their independent record label, Day Ones.
+The project marks a return to their underground roots after several years in the mainstream, focusing on raw sounds and independent collaborations that explore contemporary jungle and bass music.
+The album includes tracks such as 'Nobody' and 'Breathe', highlighting the duo's creative independence and offering a nostalgic reflection on their origins within the British music scene of the 2000s.